 If you’ve already partnered with a buy now, pay later provider, you may be reluctant to expand your checkout offerings.
 But as many retailers have discovered, offering multiple pay later options to consumers comes with a host of benefits that we’ll explore below.

 An Australian Trend Towards Multiple BNPL Providers

 Because of the relative maturity of the Australian buy now, pay later market, trends that have taken place there provide valuable insight for American retailers.
-According to internal research, six in ten Australian merchants who accepted BNPL in 2020 accepted more than one BNPL service.
-This trend towards multiple BNPL offerings is known as “dual apping.”
+According to internal research, 60% of Australian merchants who accepted BNPL in 2020 accepted more than one BNPL service (an increase from 57% in 2019).
+This phenomenon of offering multiple BNPL providers is known as “dual apping.”

 The adoption of BNPL has accelerated in recent years across the Australian ecommerce sector, although some retailers have been quicker to join the trend than others.
 Clothing, footwear, accessories, and apparel retailers are the most likely to offer BNPL, with 62% offering one or more pay later options to customers.
 Not far behind are beauty and personal care brands, mixed retailers, and sporting goods companies.
 Between 45% to 48% of these retailers accept BNPL.

 Moreover, half of apparel retailers who provide the option to pay later offer more than one service to consumers.
 For beauty and personal care retailers, as well as houseware and furniture brands, that number is even higher — reaching nearly 70%.